Muslin: Mughal period

 In 2015, the diaphanous quality of muslin woven at Sonargaon in the 18th century is being tested in Kolkata.

 The muslin industry flourished in Bengal between the sixteenth and eighteenth centuries.
-The main muslin production centers in Bengal during this period were Dhaka and its surrounding areas, Shantipur, Malda and Hooghly.
+The main muslin production centers in Bengal during this period were Dhaka and its surrounding areas.
 The 16th-century English traveller Ralph Fitch lauded the muslin he saw in Sonargaon.
 He visited India in 1583, described Sonargaon, "as a town ... where there is the best and finest cloth made in all India".
-During the reign of Emperor Jahangir, Islam Khan Chishti shifted the capital from Rajmahal to Dhaka in 1610 AD, Dhaka gained prominence as the center of trade and commerce of Bengal.
-During this period the muslin produced in Dhaka achieved excellence, and the muslin produced here became world famous as Dhakai muslin.
+During the reign of Mughal Emperor Jahangir, Islam Khan Chishti shifted the capital from Rajmahal to Dhaka in 1610 AD, Dhaka gained prominence as the center of trade and commerce of Bengal.
+During this period the muslin produced in Dhaka achieved excellence, and the muslin produced here became world famous as Dhaka muslin.
 Mughal Emperor Akbar's courtier, Abul Fazal, praised the fine cotton fabric produced in Sonargaon (near Dhaka).
 Abul Fazl wrote "the Sarkar of Sonargaon produces a species of muslin very fine and in great quantity".
-European traders began arriving in the Bengali capital of Dhaka in the early seventeenth century, and these traders procured cotton cloth and muslin from Bengal for export to Europe.
+European traders began arriving in the Bengali capital of Dhaka in the early 17th-century, and these traders procured cotton cloth and muslin from Bengal for export to Europe.

-After the establishment of Murshidabad as the capital of Bengal, Cossimbazar—a small town on the banks of the Bhagirathi south of Murshidabad city, now included in the Baharampur municipality—became the center of a silk and cotton textile trade.
-The branch of the Bhagirathi that joined the Jalangi was called Cossimbazar river, and the triangular land surrounded by the Padma, Bhagirathi and Jalangi was called Cossimbazar Island.
-It was a major trading center for muslin and silk and a trading post (kuthi) of various European merchants.
-In 1670 AD, Streynsham Master mention that muslin was produced at Malda, Shantipur, Hooghly etc. Advaitacharya Goswami's Shantipur Parichaẏa, Volume II mentions that the East India Company purchased £150,000 worth of muslin annually in the early 19th century.

-During the 17th and 18th centuries, Mughal Bengal emerged as the foremost muslin exporter in the world, with Mughal Dhaka as capital of the worldwide muslin trade.
+During the 17th and 18th-centuries, Mughal Bengal emerged as the foremost muslin exporter in the world, with Mughal Dhaka as capital of the worldwide muslin trade.
 It became highly popular in 18th-century France and eventually spread across much of the Western world.
 Dhaka muslin was first showcased in the UK at The Great Exhibition of the Works of Industry of All Nations in 1851.